30 x THC Capsules – 15mg THC per Capsule$30.00 Add to cart

 When Consumed Via Edibles, Cannabis Oil Affects The Body Differently Than When Consumed Via The Lungs

 Edible cannabis oil generally lasts longer and has a more gradual onset than other methods of use.
 This allows you to have a single dose that will last throughout the day, rather than needing several every few hours.

 The metabolic effects change because the cannabis is interacting with your digestive system, rather than respiratory or otherwise.

 This may help people have an increase in their daily functioning compared to other delivery methods of this medication.

 What Are The Active Ingredients In Cannabis Oil?

 (img: Similar to marijuana, cannabis/weed oil has two main ingredients in it.)

 As with any cannabis products, the active ingredients in question are cannabinoids.
-There are two main cannabinoids associated with cannabis oil: THC, and CBD.
+There are two main cannabinoids associated with cannabis oil: THC and CBD.
 THC and CBD are both harvested from cannabis for their unique properties.

 The cannabis plant is the source of THC and CBD.
 Cannabis plants are made up of many parts, and it is useful to familiarize yourself with the anatomy of the plant itself.
-One of the easiest ways to tell the difference between cannabis strains are the cannabis flowers.
+One of the easiest ways to tell the difference between cannabis strains is the cannabis flowers.
 Cannabis flowers come in many varieties, but some are more useful than others.

 Cannabis flowers have many uses.
 Cannabis plants have been bred and crossbred for hundreds of years to develop some impressive strains.